akayami301-ctrl/cynx-kairo-vexor-leak-and-expose/README.md

 MATCHMAKER(LAWIN)
 if you want the launcher (BIG TROJAN)mp Akayami2901

-i put everything, thank everyone to play iris now i dev on Lyric
+i put everything, Thanks for playing Iris, but I got tired of doing a Project Skid, that's why I'm leaving and going to Lyric.